brieantruss/resources/static_ip.md

 List the files in this directory to find the relevant one: ls /etc/netplan/*.yaml

 There might be a single file (like 01-netcfg.yaml or 50-cloud-init.yaml).
-Open this file using a text editor with sudo privileges (like nano): sudo nano /etc/netplan/YOUR_FILENAME.yaml
+Open this file using a text editor with sudo privileges (like nano):

+sudo cp 50-cloud-init.yaml 50-cloud-init_backup.yaml
+sudo nano 50-cloud-init_backup.yaml
 Important: Be very careful when editing YAML files.
 Indentation is crucial!
 Use spaces, not tabs.